NeuroTechX/ntx_slack_archive/_toronto.md

  >Hi!
 I'm YanLing and I'm a high school student interested in AI and Neurotech.
 I'm involved with a youth innovation program called TKS (<http://theksociety.com/>) and I'd appreciate any advice for getting started with either of those fields :smile:

+6/4/2017 10:02 PM

+ **sydneyneurotechx** :

+ >hubertjb  dano  bryan_j  ^ Had a chat with her today and she seems eager to get connected.
+Might be interesting to talk about about NeuroTechTO at TKS :slightly_smiling_face: